boson-project/functions/testing.md

   need additional help.
 * Finally, the namespace you are using must have the Knative default broker and an event source.
-If these are not already there (you can check the Topology screen from the Developer perspective), use the following commands.
+If these are not already there (you can check the Topology screen from the Developer perspective), use the following commands, or download a [small script](setup-namespace.sh) to run locally that will do this for you.
   ```
   oc new-project <yournamespace>
   oc label namespace <yournamespace> eventing.knative.dev/injection=enabled